Nancy Cartwright (philosopher): Honors and awards

-Cartwright served as the president of the Philosophy of Science Association (2009–10), as vice-president (2007–8) and president (2008–9) of the Pacific Division of the American Philosophical Association, and was elected to be president of the Division for Logic, Methodology and Philosophy of Science and Technology from 2020 to 2023.
+Cartwright served as the president of the Philosophy of Science Association (2009–10), as vice-president (2007–08) and president (2008–09) of the Pacific Division of the American Philosophical Association, and was elected to be president of the Division for Logic, Methodology and Philosophy of Science and Technology from 2020 to 2023.
 She is professor emeritus at the London School of Economics.
 She is also Fellow of the British Academy, a member of the American Academy of Arts and Sciences, a member of the German Academy of Sciences Leopoldina, and a Fellow of the Academy of Social Sciences.
 She has received honorary degrees from Southern Methodist University and the University of St Andrews as well as a MacArthur Fellowship.

 Cartwright was the recipient of the Martin R. Lebowitz Prize for Philosophical Achievement of the Phi Beta Kappa Society 2017 (alongside Elliott Sober) and was awarded the Carl Gustav Hempel Award in 2018 by the Philosophy of Science Association.
+For 2025 she was awarded the BBVA Foundation Frontiers of Knowledge Award in the category of "Humanities".

 In 2017, Cartwright was selected by the American Philosophical Association to deliver the Carus Lectures.
 She delivered a series entitled Nature, the Artful Modeler: She Reads the New Yorker, Trusts in God, and Takes Short Views.
 The lectures were published in 2019 alongside additional essays under the title Nature, the Artful Modeler: Lectures on Laws, Science, How Nature Arranges the World and How We Can Arrange It Better.